MountEverest75/CarND-Behavioral-Cloning-P3/README.md

 * Approach 3: Data capture on second track was very difficult to train the model.
 But the data used to train from Approach 1 made the car go round the track successfully.

 ## Architecture
-The model built in the project is based on well known network architecture the NVIDIA white [paper](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf).
+The model built in the project is based on well known network architecture by NVIDIA described in this white [paper](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf).

  The architecture of the network is the same as detailed in the paper, except our inputs are 64x64, so our network has a total of 2,116,983 params.